tryscer/flock/flock-music.md

 ​	She peers at Cindy above the newspaper.
 She winks.
 Cindy smiles.
 "Anyway," says Eleanore, "I know Barry is a good guy.
 I knew he'd do the right thing."
 ​	"Aw, Puppy..." says Cindy.
 ​	"Don't call me that.
 Stop hugging me."
-​	But she's hugging her back.
+​	But she's hugging Cindy back.

 "Now, let's get serious," says Barry.
 "We've got a show to catch."
 ​	"That's right!"
 I say.
 Finally, the day is back on track.
 I hold the matchbook in my hand should one of my fellow detectives wish to inspect it.